Mulberry Home

 Darby Braeside Home

-Currently under construction outside of Plain City, this green home is constructed with SIPS and rests on a Superior Wall Foundation.
+Recently completed just outside of Plain City, this green home is constructed with SIPS and rests on a Superior Wall Foundation.
 The home incorporates Marvin triple-pane windows, solar panels, and a geothermal heating/cooling system beneath its 100 year standing seam metal roof.

 Legacy House

-Work at the Legacy House is just finishing up.
 Its owners wanted to create a home that would be practical in a changed environment, where reduced energy consumption and fossil fuel carbon emissions are of very great importance.

 The Department of Energy certified Zero Energy Ready all-electric Legacy House at Evans Farm in Lewis Center, Ohio had a June 2019 AEP electric bill of $9.50, thanks to its 7.2kW solar panel array and a super-tight SIP envelope.
+More recently the home’s total bill for a year has run around $80-$100.
+That’s around $6.00 to $8.00 per month and it includes charging their Electric Vehicle which they estimate they drive 10,000 miles per year!
+The home won the Structural Insulated Panel Association’s nationwide 2020 “High Performance Winner” as well as Green Builder’s 2021 “Home of the Year” in the Alternative Building category.

 The foundation for the Legacy House with Superior Foundation Walls and an insulated sub-slab ready for the concrete pour.